 Santa Barbara has been considered “The American Riviera®” for over a century thanks to the city’s signature red-tile roofs, white-washed buildings and lush gardens nestled between the mountains and the sea.
 If you’re looking to roll each of these characteristics into one frame, the Santa Barbara County Courthouse clock tower* offers a vantage point unlike any other.
 Venture to the top (which is FREE to do), for a breathtaking 360-degree view.
 If you can only capture one photo of Santa Barbara, this landmark is it.

 Known as the “Queen of the Missions,” Old Mission Santa Barbara is not just another place to stop and smell the roses, but rather, stop and snap a few photos.
 Plan to stay for the afternoon to marvel at the beautiful architecture and wander the grounds.
 Take a self-guided tour or pack a picnic to be enjoyed amongst the roses in the garden.
-In May, visit during the I Madonnari Italian Street Painting Festival, to snap photos of its plaza transformed by artists with over 200 colorful chalk paintings.

 A selfie at Santa Barbara’s iconic dolphin fountain located at the entrance of Stearns Wharf is a rite of passage for many Santa Barbara visitors.
 As you make you way down California’s oldest working wooden wharf, treat yourself to a sip of Sauvignon Blanc at Conway Family Wines Deep Sea Tasting Room.
 The views of water and coastline are unparalleled!

 FOUR: BUCKET LIST LUSTING